 Contribution to LTER Network and community activities

-Site should contribute relevant data and metadata to network information resources approved by the LTER Science Council (LTER Data Portal, ClimDB, SiteDB, etc).
+Site should contribute relevant data and metadata to network information resources approved by the LTER Science Council (e.g., LTER Data Portal or other active cross-site databases).

 Participation by the Information Manager in other LTER activities such as committees, workshops, and tool development; in community activities such as review teams, panels, training, and collaborations with informatics partners; and in related research activities such as developing proposals and publications, is encouraged.